 This page describes how HTTP requests from users reach the appropriate version of a service.
 Requests can be routed two ways:

-- App Engine's default address routing rules apply to requests with a URL that ends at the domain level.
+App Engine's default routing rules apply to requests with a URL that ends at the domain level.

-These options apply only to deployed applications.
+These options apply only to deployed apps.
 When you are testing locally, the routing behavior depends on the particular runtime and development environment that you're using.